 The Center’s resources for the general public, government agencies, and citizen volunteers include:

-- Public programs, either on-site at the Center and off-site at your field site.
+- Public programs, either at the Stroud Center and off-site at your field site.

 - In Support of Streamside Forests, a series of web pages and downloadable materials about the benefits of planting trees along streams.
 Also, a guide to resources for those interested in learning more about streamside forests.